 Clematis lasiantha tolerates sand, clay and seasonal flooding.

-Clematis lasiantha's foliage color is lt-green and type is deciduous.
+Foliage of Clematis lasiantha has color lt-green and is deciduous.

 Communities for Clematis lasiantha:Chaparral, Mixed-evergreen Forest and Riparian (rivers & creeks).